dvln/out/README.md

-and I found the 'log' packages handling of output formatting, multi-line strings and strings with no newlines to not behave as I wanted (aside: spf13's module uses Go's log package, this package started with that and was changed over time after discovering limitations).
+and I found the 'log' packages handling of output formatting, multi-line strings and strings with no newlines to not behave as I wanted (aside: spf13's module uses Go's log package, this package started with that and was changed over time after discovering what I felt were limitations).

 Anyhow, an example with Note level calls (assumes our threshold is set to print the Note level output):